 Last week we kicked off our new series of genre-specific columns with Prog, and this week we’re turning our attention to things a little nastier.
 We’ve asked Cheryl Carter to give us her insight to the past month (well, month and a bit – we’re just getting into the swing of this whole “regular schedule” thing, after all) in Black Metal…

 Darkthrone is an influential Norwegian black metal band.
 They formed in 1986 as a death metal group in Kolbotn, Norway.
 After embracing the black metal style in 1991, they became a driving force in the Norwegian black metal scene.
 For most of this period Darkthrone has consisted of just two musicians; Fenriz and Nocturno Culto.
-They claim to be influenced by punk and have sought to remain outside the music mainstream.
+They have sought to remain outside the music mainstream.